fluxtah/homebrew-ask/README.md

 #### Further Information

-For detailed usage instructions, configuration options, and more information about `ask`, please visit the GitHub repository:
+For detailed usage instructions and more information about `ask`, please visit the GitHub repository:
 [Ask Repository](https://github.com/fluxtah/ask)

 #### Feedback and Contributions